ajinChen/automatic-feature-selection/README.md

 The basic rule is that we drop the lowest importance until validation loss does not increases, return the previous best model and drop the feature list.
 Procedure:

 a.
-Use the method you input to calculate the feature importances
+Use the method you input to calculate the feature importances<br>
 b.
-Use all features to calculate the baseline validation loss
+Use all features to calculate the baseline validation loss<br>
 c.
-Drop the lowest importance feature
+Drop the lowest importance feature<br>
 d.
-Retrain the model and recompute the validation loss
+Retrain the model and recompute the validation loss<br>
 e.
-If validation loss decreases, we repeat 3, 4
+If validation loss decreases, we repeat 3, 4<br>
 f.
-Return the best model before the last iteration.
+Return the best model before the last iteration.<br>

 ```python
 modes = ['spearman', 'pearson', 'kendall', 'pca', 'mrmr', 'permutation', 'dropcol', 'shap']